Monday, September 30, 2024

 we arrived...

-From Diksmuide, we travelled north through drizzle and blustery wind until we reached Nieuwpoort where this time we couldn't miss the lock.
+From Diksmuide, we travelled north through drizzle and squally wind until we reached Nieuwpoort where this time we couldn't miss the lock.
 What we did miss, however, was the guide posts leading us into it, a bit silly really considering they were huge, as you can see if you click on the photo.
-They're the big square wooden things.
+They're those big square wooden things.
 Somehow, we ended up on the wrong side of them and had to creep our way between them to approach the St Joris lock.
 Unlike our adventure on the way to Veurne, when we were doing shark impressions among several minnows on the other side (trying to find out if we were in the right place), there were no other boats going through with us.
+Ours was the only boat in the massive chamber.

 If you enlarge the photo you'll see the sign